SoftIcePink/IoT-MQTT-M5Stack-VM/README.md

 **(Optional for GrayLog, MongoDB, OpenSearch)**
-This part isn't available yet since this script is being used right now as part of a school project and to avoid being flagged as plagiarism automatically (even thought it's my file), I won't posted it here for now.
+This part isn't available yet since this script is being used right now as part of a school project and to avoid being flagged as plagiarism automatically (even thought it's my file), I won't post it here for now.

 **For now it only installs useful tools**